Charles F. Buddy: Priesthood

 Buddy was ordained a priest by Cardinal Alessio Ascalesi for the Diocese of Saint Joseph at the Basilica of St. John Lateran in Rome on September 19, 1914.
-He returned to Missouri in August 1915 and was assigned as a curate at St. Joseph's Cathedral in St. Joseph.
-In 1917, Buddy was named chancellor of the diocese and secretary to Bishop Maurice Burke.
-Buddy resigned from both positions in 1919 after a severe case of influenza.
+After his return to Missouri in 1915, the diocese assigned Buddy as a curate at St. Joseph's Cathedral Parish in St. Joseph, Missouri.
+Bishop Maurice Burkein 1917 named Buddy as chancellor of the diocese and as his private secretary.
+However, Buddy was forced to resign both positions in 1919 after a severe case of influenza.

 After regaining his health, Buddy served as diocesan director of the Society for the Propagation of the Faith from 1922 to 1936.
 He also served as rector of St. Joseph's Cathedral from 1926 to 1936.
 In 1930, Buddy founded St. Vincent's Cafeteria and Shelter for the homeless, which the government took over in 1934 as a transient relief bureau.
 He also established St. Augustine's Parish, the first Catholic parish for African-Americans in northern Missouri.
-He sat on the municipal board of health, assisted in Community Chest campaigns, and founded an information forum for people of all religions.
+Buddy sat on the City of St. Joseph board of health, assisted in Community Chest campaigns, and founded an information forum for people of all religions.

 Bishop of San Diego

 On October 31, 1936, Buddy was appointed the first bishop of the newly erected Diocese of San Diego by Pope Pius XI.
 He received his episcopal consecration on December 21, 1936, from Bishop Charles Le Blond, with Bishops Gerald Bergan and Francis Monaghan serving as co-consecrators.
-His installation took place at St. Joseph's Cathedral in San Diego on February 3, 1937.
+His installation took place at St. Joseph's Cathedral on February 3, 1937.

-The new diocese was located in Southern California and included San Bernardino, Riverside, Imperial, and San Diego Counties.
-Buddy was close friends with Bishop William O'Brien, director of the Catholic Church Extension Society, which donated to the Diocese of San Diego for the construction of churches and the financial support of priests.
+Buddy was close friends with Bishop William O'Brien, director of the Catholic Church Extension Society in Chicago, Illinois.
+The Extension helped finance the construction of churches in the diocese and provided financial support to its priests.

 In 1939, Buddy declared that "the world is in a stupor from an overdose of materialism."
 A strong opponent of communism, which he claimed wants to "destroy both church and state", Buddy once said, "These 'isms' have tried the patience of our poor and underprivileged who are being tempted by false prophets and insincere leaders."
 He co-founded the University of San Diego in 1949, serving as its first president from 1950 to 1966.
 He attended the first session of the Second Vatican Council in Rome in 1962.